alan11ma/wine-audio-android/README.md

         regedit /sdcard/wine-audio.reg

 Exit Debian chroot and launch it again to kickstart audio server.
 Start a wine application/game that play pcm audio.
-If you hear choppy audio, try double value of HalBuflen and/or SndQueueMax, update wine with new value and test again.
+If you hear choppy audio, try double value of HalBuflen and/or SndQueueMax, update wine registry with new value and test again.